-Maps.)
-NO

-If yes, what are the mitigation measures?

-2.3.5.
-Water Catchments/Water Quality No

-Are there any water quality or catchment issues to consider on the site?
-(See SREP 20 and SREP 54 Catchment Maps and provisions.)

-If yes, what are the mitigation measures?

 Is the site within a coastal zone identified by State Environmental Planning Policy No. 71 - Coastal Protection?
 (See SEPP 71 Coastal Zone Maps and Provisions.)
-No

 If yes, supply the name of the coastal zone.

 2.3.6.
-Exotic Species - presence and extent No

-Are there any weeds or feral animals on the site?
-If so what?
+Exotic Species - presence and extent No Are there any weeds or feral animals on the site?
+If so, what?
+Refer to Section 2.3.3.
 2.3.7.
-Fire - history hazards No

-Is there any fire history or hazards applicable for the site?
+Fire - history hazards Yes Is there any fire history or hazards applicable for the site?
 (See Bushfire Prone Land Map.)
 If yes, what are the mitigation measures?
+Bayfield Road runs adjacent to rural properties and periodically bushfires have occurred in the area.
+The proposal does not increase the risk of fire and provides a better road for fire fighting access.
 2.3.8.
-Flood - history hazards No

-Is there any flood history or hazards applicable for the site?
+Flood - history hazards No Is there any flood history or hazards applicable for the site?
 (See Flood Control Lot Maps.)
 If yes, what are the mitigation measures?
+NA.
 2.3.9.
-Areas sensitive because of physical / biological factors No

-Are there any sensitive features of the site which require consideration?
+Areas sensitive because of physical / biological factors No Are there any sensitive features of the site which require consideration?
 If yes, what are the mitigation measures?

-2.3.10.
-Land Contamination

-Is the site affected by land contamination?
+NA 2.3.10.
+Land Contamination No Is the site affected by land contamination?
+If yes, what are the mitigation measures?
+NA.
 2.3.11.
-Other (specify any other environmental factors)

-2.4.
-The Built Environment

-2.4.1.
-Description of land use strategy

-What is the land use zoning / are there any considerations necessary?
+Other (specify any other environmental factors) 2.4.
+The Built Environment 2.4.1.
+Description of land use strategy No What is the land use zoning / are there any considerations necessary?
 (See HLEP 2013 Land Zoning & Additional Permit Uses Maps and Provisions.)
+NA.